yuvam2017/PythonProject/README.md

 	3. Socket
 	4. Time (Module)
 ## Details
-Ayush Pratap Singh – CSC/20/47
+Ayush Pratap Singh – CSC/20/47 <br>
-D R Yuvam – CSC/20/48
+D R Yuvam – CSC/20/48 <br>
-Modules Used:
+Modules Used: <br>
- Socket- For networking.
+ Socket- For networking. <br>
- Threading- For multi-tasking
+ Threading- For multi-tasking <br>
- Kivy- Kivy is a platform independent GUI framework for python.
+ Kivy- Kivy is a platform independent GUI framework for python. <br>

 ### Project Structure:
 The project contains two standalone python files, one for the client and one for